 Washington State Human Rights Commission (WSHRC)

-The district will maintain, for a period of seven years, records of any actions, including supportive measures, taken in response to a report or formal complaint of sexual harassment under Title IX.
+· Records of any actions, including supportive measures, taken in response to a report or formal complaint of sexual harassment under Title IX.

-Investigative records will be stored in the investigative files of the district’s Human Resources department.
+Investigative records will be stored in the investigative files of the District’s Human Resources department.

+XI.
 Training and Orientation

-As part of the information on the recognition and prevention of sexual harassment staff, volunteers, students and parents will be informed that sexual harassment may include, but is not limited to:
+As part of the information on the recognition and prevention of sexual harassment staff, volunteers, students, and parents will be informed that sexual harassment may include, but is not limited to:

 - Demands for sexual favors in exchange for preferential treatment or something of value;